andybalham/blog-source-code/blog-posts/serverless-integration-testing-with-cdk-part-1.md

 With this utility function in place, we can add the other parts to the `FileEventPublisher` construct.
 I didn't do this all in one step.
 First, I created an inline version of each function and tested that it was wired up correctly.
 I did this by uploading to the bucket using the AWS Toolkit and then viewing the CloudWatch logs, again via the AWS Toolkit.
 Although deploying wasn't exactly speedy, it wasn't too bad and it was feasible to develop and test without recourse to unit tests.

 > Note: I still think unit tests have a big part to play in serverless development.
 However, they have their limits and sometimes they are so simple that covering them via integration tests would be sufficient IMHO.

+The final version of the `FileEventPublisher` was as follows.

 ```TypeScript
 export default class FileEventPublisher extends cdk.Construct {